gemilepus/Scriptboxie/Command.md

   * @Type

 > Empty: direct invalidate it \
-> Type: can use PUSH,then remove the first data for event.The event will be invalidated if all the data is removed
+> Type: can use `PUSH`,then remove the first data for event.The event will be invalidated if all the data is removed

 * Example
   * `RemoveEvent`